 Updates: The additional $600/week benefit referenced above expired on July 31, 2020.
-Negotiations between the House of Representatives and Senate are ongoing regarding a potential additional stimulus bill, which may contain some provisions relating to enhanced unemployment benefits.
-The timeline for these negotiations is uncertain at this time (8/3/20).
+Negotiations between the House of Representatives and Senate regarding a potential additional stimulus bill continue and the prospects of additional enhanced unemployment benefits are uncertain (12/15/20).

 More information: EDD Pandemic Unemployment Assistance (program overview, links)

 Overview: This program allows employers to minimize layoffs by retaining employees while also having employees eligible for unemployment insurance benefits.
 This can reduce the cost to employers of recruiting and training of new employees when business conditions improve.
 Workers of employers who are approved to participate in a Work Sharing Program receive a percentage of their weekly unemployment benefit based on the percentage of hours and wages reduced, not to exceed 60 percent.

 Contact: Applications are made by employers directly to the Employment Development Department (EDD) using this form.
 Questions may be directed to the EDD Special Claims Office at 916-464-3343

 More Information: EDD Work Sharing Program (program overview, forms)